continuouspipe/continuouspipe/documentation/content/guides/symfony.md

 These changes will mean that the `SYMFONY_ENV` environment variable will be used to decide which Symfony application mode is used.
 You can also use a `SYMFONY_DEBUG` environment variable to turn debug more on and off, if not set then it will be on for development mode and off for production mode.

 ### Rebuild the Remote Environment
 To rebuild the remote environment with these changes, commit them to master and run `cp-remote build` - this will establish the Production pipeline.
-You can now switch to a branch prefixed with "cpdev" and run `cp-remote build` again to establish the Remote Pipeline.
+You can now switch to a branch prefixed with "cpdev" and run `cp-remote build` again to establish the Remote pipeline.
 You will then see the two new pipelines on the overview page in the ContinuousPipe console.

 ![](/images/guides/symfony/cp-pipelines.png)